amrvac/amrvac/doc/par.md

 Negative pressure or density caused by the numerical approximations can make the code crash.
 For HD and MHD modules this can be monitored or even cured by the handle_small_values subroutines in each substep of iteration.
-The control parameters `small_density, small_pressure, small_temperature` play a role here: they can be set to small positive values but not negative values, while their default is 0.
-If `small_temperature` is positive, `small_pressure` is overwritten by the product of `small_pressure` and `small_temperature`.
-If `check_small_values` is set to .true., additional check for small values will be triggered in phys_to_primitive, phys_to_conserved, and source terms such as resistive terms in MHD.
+The control parameters small_density, small_pressure, small_temperature play a role here: they can be set to small positive values but not negative values, while their default is 0.
+If small_temperature is positive, small_pressure is overwritten by the product of small_rho and small_temperature.
+If check_small_values is set to .true., additional check for small values will be triggered in phys_to_primitive, phys_to_conserved, phys_ei_to_e, phys_get_pthermal, and source terms such as resistive terms in MHD.

-The actual treatment involves the _small_values_method_ parameter: Its default value 'error' causes a full stop in the handle_small_values subroutine in the physics modules.
-In this way, you can use it for debugging purposes, to spot from where the actual negative pressure and unphysical value gets introduced.
+The actual treatment involves the small_values_method parameter: Its default value 'error' causes a full stop in the handle_small_values subroutine in the physics modules.
+In this way, you can use it for debugging purposes, to spot from where the actual negative pressure and unphysical value gets introduced during which call.
+If the compilation is in debug mode and trace_small_value=T, then the error message shows the path of execution as number of lines of subroutines so that you know when the small values are encountered in the execution sqeuence.
 If it is somehow unavoidable in your simulations, then you may rerun with a recovery process turned on as follows.
-When _small_values_method='replace'_, the parameters small_pressure, small_density are used to replace any unphysical value and set momentum to be 0, as encoded in `mod_small_values.t`.
-When you select _small_values_method='average'_, any unphysical value is replaced by averaging from a user-controlled environment about the faulty cells.
+When small_values_method='replace', the parameters small_pressure, small_density are used to replace any unphysical value and set momentum to be 0, as encoded in `mod_small_values.t`.
+When you select small_values_method='average', any unphysical value is replaced by averaging from a user-controlled environment about the faulty cells.
-The width of this environment is set by the integer _small_values_daverage_.
+The width of this environment in cells is set by the integer small_values_daverage.

-When internal energy is an extremely small fraction of total energy, solving total energy equation can easily get negative pressure/internal energy caused by small errors in other energies.
-You can set `solve_internal_e = T` to solve internal energy equation instead of solving total energy with cost of losing total energy conservation.

 ### Special process {#par_process}
 User controlled special process can be added to